DinoChiesa/get-gcp-access-token/README.md

-# Examples Get a GCP Access Token
+# Examples: How to Get a GCP Access Token

 This repo contains examples that illustrate how to get a GCP access token from code.